rossta/rossta.github.com/source/blog/2016-03-02-a-ruby-antihero-thread-pool.html.md

 Each thread runs an infinite loop that repeatedly pops jobs of the queue with `@jobs.pop`.
 The [`Queue#pop`](http://ruby-doc.org/stdlib-2.0.0/libdoc/thread/rdoc/Queue.html#method-i-pop) method here will block when the queue is empty so the thread will happily wait for new jobs to be scheduled at this point.

-Notice also to [`catch`](http://ruby-doc.org/core-2.3.0/Kernel.html#method-i-catch) block.
+We also use a [`catch`](http://ruby-doc.org/core-2.3.0/Kernel.html#method-i-catch) block.
 We break out of the thread loops by pushing `throw :exit` on to the job queue, once for each thread in the `#shutdown` method.
 This means that jobs currently executing when the shutdown method is called will be able to complete before the threads can be joined.